LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * By using binning or sorting algorithms to filter for the most similar magnets
 * Adjustment of the rotation and position within the Hallbach configuration

-This form of data processing of previously characterized magnetic data is currently being implemented experimentally in projects using various algorithms [@Wickenbrock_2021].
+This form of data processing of previously characterised magnetic data is currently being implemented experimentally in projects using various algorithms [@Wickenbrock_2021].
 Standard sorting algorithms are used as well as specialized algorithms for optimizing homogeneity by rotating the individual magnets in a Hallbach ring relative to each other [@HalbachMRIDesigner].

 These are each separate projects that implement individual aspects of data processing, which realize the process of measuring individual magnets by manual combination.